Evi-2003/hp-pavillion-15-hakintosh/README.md

 ![alt text](https://github.com/Remco17/HP-BookPro/blob/main/binnen_foto-1.jpg)
 ![alt text](https://github.com/Remco17/HP-BookPro/blob/main/binnen_foto-2.jpg)
 # Clover or Opencore?
-I started with Clover but now i converted everything into OpenCore
+I started with Clover but since BigSur is released i'm converting everything into opencore which runs perfectly.
 # BigSur
 Yes it does work with Big Sur!
 With the current OpenCore config it works perfectly fine.
+With clover it doesn't.
 ![alt text](https://github.com/Remco17/HP-BookPro/blob/main/BigSur.png)
 ( It is 15 inch but whatever )
 # What does work?